-Scai detects automatically based on the column data type whether it is :
+Scai detects automatically based on the column data type whether it should be:

-- group by - the values of the column based on which the aggregation it is made (typically non-numerical columns)
+- group by - the aggregation will group the results on the values of this column (typically chosen for non-numerical columns)

-- measurement - a mathematical function will applied to the values of this column based on the group by or pivot, such as:
+- measurement - a mathematical function will be applied to the values of this column based:

 - sum (sum)